-During a dynamic VID event, the charging (dynamic VID up) or discharging (dynamic VID down) current causes unwanted load-line effect which degrades the settling time performance.
-The RT8880C will hold the inductor current to hold the load-line during a dynamic VID event.
-The VDD controller will always enter three-phase configuration when VDD controller receives dynamic VID up and VDD controller will hold the operating state when VDD controller receives dynamic VID down.
+During a dynamic VID event, the charging (dynamic VID up) or discharging (dynamic VID down) current causes unwanted load line effect which degrades the settling time performance.
+The RT8179A will hold the inductor current to hold the load line during a dynamic VID event.
+The VDD controller will always enter CCM operation when VDD controller receives dynamic VID up and VDD controller will hold the operating state when VDD controller receives dynamic VID down.
+The RT8179A also has DVID compensation which can boost up the Dynamic VID slew rate and adjust the VID on-the-fly complete timing.
+The DVID compensation parameter can be selected by using the SET1 and SET2 pins to set the DVID compensation bits.